 Make Staying in Ketosis Easier with these Tips

-Any plan where a dieter severely limits food will yield some results.
-But the weight loss may be achieved haphazardly and may go hand in hand with muscle loss.
-Because of hunger pangs they may also be tough to maintain.
+Any plan where you severely limit food will yield some results.
+But the weight loss may be achieved haphazardly and because of hunger pangs the weight loss may also be tough to maintain.

 For this diet to be effective, you need to reach a state of ketosis.
-To do this you must get rid of nearly all of the present carbohydrates in the body.
+To do this you must get rid of nearly all the present carbohydrates in the body.

-Achieving ketosis, though, can be a challenging endeavor for a dieter.
+Achieving ketosis, can be challenging.
 The initial days into the keto diet, or any diet that is aimed to encourage ketosis, will eventually lead to muscle fatigue and sluggishness.

 The challenge here is then to remain in ketosis.
 If you happen to consume too much carbohydrates, your body leaves the ketogenic state.

-Get rid of foods rich in carbs
+Get rid of starches

 To reach a ketogenic state, you should cut down on your carbohydrate intake.
 Limit your consumption of carbs to below 20 grams per day and at an absolute maximum of 50 grams per day.